-If you are a big Frida fan passing thru heartbreak, definitely consider a physical pilgrimage to Mexico City.
+If you’re a big Frida fan passing through heartbreak, definitely consider a physical pilgrimage to Mexico City.

 My 3-day pilgrimage to Kahlo country during my “gravel drag” altered the trajectory of my life; it might inspire and comfort you as well.

-Rivera lived barely 3 more years, and then passed into history himself in 1957.
+Rivera lived barely three more years and then passed into history himself in 1957.

 Tip 7 For Creatives: Leave Fame to the Fates

 You never know how important you are to another or how impactful your art will be to future readers, viewers, or listeners.